flynx/git-utils/README.md

 ## Tips
-- It is convenient to manage `repos.lst` as symlinks to a unified directory and syncronize it between machines via someting like [syncthing](https://syncthing.net/)
+- It is convenient to manage `repos.lst` as a symlink to a unified directory and synchronize it between machines via something like [Syncthing](https://syncthing.net/)

 ## License